hellerve/blog/wip/Hiring.md

 What I want to do in this post is share a few opinions and insights into what I believe a good hiring process looks like, for applicants and interviewers alike.
-Because I’m a technologist my bias will be towards hiring other technologists.
+Because I’m a technologist, my bias will be towards hiring other technologists.
 Maybe you will be able to take something away from this if you are hiring for other departments, but I can’t promise anything.